Him-anshuSharma/ClubApi/README.md

 val aiManager = AiManager(context, timeoutSeconds = 30)

 // In a coroutine scope:
-val result = aiManager.postRequest("Tell me a joke!", model = "optional-model") println(result)
+val result = aiManager.postRequest("Tell me a joke!") println(result)
 ```
 - The library will automatically try all keys and providers in round-robin order until one succeeds.
-- You can specify a model per request, or set a default model per provider in code.
 - You can set the global API call timeout (in seconds) when creating `AiManager`.
 All providers will use this timeout for their network calls.
+- **The response from `postRequest` is always a plain string containing the assistant's reply.**

 ## How It Works
 - **Key/Provider Rotation**: Each request uses the next (provider, key) pair.
 If a request fails (after retries), the next pair is tried.